What to do when you're new!

-As a new student pursuing your Doctor of Veterinary Medicine, your six-day orientation is an invaluable source of both the information and the relationships you will need to get started successfully.
+As a new student pursuing your Doctor of Veterinary Medicine, your five-day orientation is an invaluable source of both the information and the relationships you will need to get started successfully.

 You'll need an eID in order to access journals, lecture notes, your University account, and more.

 3. Register for Classes

 - information on electronic billing and payment dates for Fall, Spring, and Summer

 4. Get your Required Books, Equipment, and Supplies!

 The College of Veterinary Medicine and Biomedical Sciences has some suggestions for what computer you should purchase, as well as information about discount programs.

 6. Meet your Mentor